Chugani05-JesusLugo2002/JukaboxDocs/docs/en/maintanance.md

 The process for performing updates and maintenance will be as follows:

 * **Planning:** Major updates will be announced at least **1 week in advance**.
-* **Testing:** Before implementing critical or major updates, tests will be conducted in a development or staging environment to ensure no other system functionalities are affected.
 * **Implementation:** Updates will be implemented during **predefined maintenance windows** that will be communicated to users in advance.
 * **Post-update Monitoring:** After the update, intensive monitoring will be performed to detect any potential issues.